 The US Attorney’s office for the District of South Dakota is pleased to announce that Troy Morley has been named as the Tribal Liaison for the District of South Dakota.
 Troy joined the US Attorney’s office in 2012 and has been working in Indian Country since joining the office.

-Troy is currently involved in the formation of a working group to study reentry alternatives with the States of North Dakota, South Dakota, and the Standing Rock Sioux Tribe.
-Troy will also be working on a reentry project with the Sisseton-Wahpeton Sioux Tribe, as well as working with Sisseton-Wahpeton Tribe in implementing a pilot program to exercise the special domestic violence jurisdiction.
+Troy was involved in the formation of a working group to study reentry alternatives with the States of North Dakota, South Dakota, and the Standing Rock Sioux Tribe.
+Troy also worked on a reentry project with the Sisseton-Wahpeton Sioux Tribe, as well as worked with Sisseton-Wahpeton Tribe in implementing a pilot program to exercise the special domestic violence jurisdiction.

 Troy completed his undergraduate studies at UNLV and received his law degree with distinction from the University of North Dakota.
 In addition to his experience in private practice before joining the US Attorney’s office, Troy previously served as Special Judge to the Turtle Mountain Band of Chippewa, where he is an enrolled member.
 He is also a veteran of the United States Navy and was a member of the Commission to Study Racial and Ethnic Bias in the North Dakota Court System.